 Life is full of decisions, some of them are bigger than others.
 Some of life’s decisions can be made without much forethought.
 But other decisions should be made only after all of the consequences have been thought through.
 Minimalist living is one such decisions – it is not a choice to be made lightly.
 While on the surface, living a minimalist lifestyle seems like just throwing away a bunch of clutter, it is in fact a journey that will ultimately end in your heart, mind, and soul.

 With minimalist living you begin to see the world through a different lens.
 You start to see the over-production and over-consumption of goods.
 You start to realize the waste that is created and the damage that is being done to the planet.
 You will become sickened by how much some people have, and how little there is for others.
 Minimalist living has the ability to fundamentally change you as a person and I do believe it can help you to live a better, more fulfilling life.

 Start slowly and start small with it comes to minimalism.
 Trying to do everything at once may be a recipe for disaster.

 I live in a small apartment.
 I love tiny houses.
 I have a small, economical car.
-I have a small wardrobe.
+I have a somewhat minimalist wardrobe.
 Maybe you can downsize various aspects of your life.